giovanni-lucarelli/cloud-basic/Report.md

 ### Benchmarking Tools
 In order to perform the analysis the following tools have been used:

-//TODO: write about each benchmarking score and its semantic meaning
+**TODO**: write about each benchmarking score and its semantic meaning

 - **CPU benchmarking**: HPC Challenge Benchmark for high-performance computation benchmarking
 - **General System Test**: `stress-ng` and `sysbench` to evaluate CPU and memory performance.